IOxCyber/PyberSec/ConceptsBasics001/PythonConcepts0.md

 ### Immutable Datatypes:
->
-> If we do **any operation/modification on immutable datatype**, at run time the **temp variable of that datatype will be created & show the output and get destroyed** as soon as the program terminated.
+- If we do `any operation/modification on immutable datatype`, at run time the `temporary variable of that datatype will be created & show the output and get destroyed` as soon as the program terminated.
->

-- Int, Float, Tuple, bool, Complex, String, Stringfrozen set [note: immutable version of the set], Bytes
+- `Int, Float, Tuple, bool, Complex, String, Stringfrozen set [note: immutable version of the set], Bytes`
-- Can't change internal state of the object i.e memory address & can be checked by id(var)
+- `Can't change internal state` of the object i.e `memory address` & can be `checked by id(var)`
 - as the value changes, the internal state ie memory address (identity) will change.
 - immutable objects, you seal the values and ensure that no threads can invoke overwrite/update to your data
-- Concept of Immutablity means Address will not modify.
+- `Concept of Immutablity means Address will not modify.`
-'''

-## Example Not-Mutable:
+> Example Not-Mutable:
 ```
 var1 = 200  # initialize the variable
 print('Variable {1}: Location {0}'.format(id(var1),var1))  # Keep an eye on "memory address in hexadecimal format"